CHISHOLM PTO VOLUNTEER OPPORTUNITIES

 Swine Week: Swine Week is a Memorial High School event that promotes philanthropy among the students.
 Elementary and Middle schools which feed into Memorial also contribute by raising money for Swine Week.
 Chisholm’s past events have included bake sales, lollipop pulls, the sale of Chargie-grams (for Valentine Day), OU/OSU coin-donation contest, and the sale of pom-pom pigs.

 Teacher Appreciation: A chairperson and a committee are needed to work throughout the year to express appreciation for the families of Chisholm.
 These opportunities include the start of school, holidays and Teacher Appreciation Week in the spring.

 Turkey Bingo: Turkey Bingo is a fun bingo night in November.
 It is traditionally held just before Thanksgiving and several turkeys are included in the prizes.
 The chair coordinates food, prizes, the game, publicity, ticket sales and volunteers.
 Work usually begins in August with procurement of prizes.
 The evening of Turkey Bingo is 5-6 hours including set-up, event and tear down.

 Welcoming Committee: The Welcoming Committee is responsible for the following: New Student Luncheons (three during the school year), Kindergarten Breakfast (once a year), and Pre-Kindergarten Breakfast (first day of school).
 This committee will also be asked to help WELCOME parents at events held at the school throughout the year.
 We want parents and visitors to feel welcome at Chisholm.

 Yearbook: A Chisholm Yearbook is made available for purchase throughout the year.
-The chair contacts with a chosen publishing company (currently Johnston), coordinates submitted photos and coordinates distribution of completed yearbooks.
+The chair contacts with a chosen publishing company (currently Jostens), coordinates submitted photos and coordinates distribution of completed yearbooks.